Shasta Daisies Aren't Blooming

 Get Shasta Daisy To Produce More Blooms

-If your Shasta daisy is not producing as many blooms as you would like, there are a few things you can try to encourage it to bloom more.
+If your Shasta Daisy is not producing as many blooms as you would like, there are a few things you can try to encourage it to bloom more.
 One thing you can try is deadheading, or removing spent flowers, to encourage the plant to produce new blooms.
-If your Shasta daisy has finished blooming for the season, you can try pruning the plant back to encourage new growth and a second blooming.
-Be sure to remove any dead or damaged stems and trim back the plant, but be careful not to over-prune or remove too many of the flower buds.
-To keep your Shasta daisy blooming throughout the season, it is important to provide it with the proper care and conditions.
-This includes giving it plenty of sunlight (at least 6 hours of direct sunlight per day), keeping the soil consistently moist (but not waterlogged), and protecting it from frost and extreme weather.
+If your Shasta Daisy has finished blooming, you can cut the plant back to refresh the foliage, but it will not rebloom that season.
+Be sure to remove any dead or damaged stems, but be careful not to over-prune or remove too many of the flower buds.
+To keep your Shasta Daisy blooming throughout the season, it is important to provide it with the proper care and conditions.
+This includes giving it plenty of sunlight (at least 6 hours of direct sunlight per day), keeping the soil consistently moist (but not waterlogged), and feeding lightly with a bloom-boosting formula in spring.

 Why Shasta Daisy Isn’t Blooming